storozhukBM/allocator/README.md

     1. Arena string allocation option from passed []byte
     1. Optimization of append to consecutive byte slices where we try to fit allocation in currently available buffer
 1. Code generation - take into account the observability of specified structure
+1. Ooption to clean a underlying arena during clear in Generic allocator